filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 Expected Consensus is a consensus protocol that works by electing a miner from a weighted set in proportion to their power.
 In the case of Filecoin, participants and powers are drawn from the [The Power Table](storage_power_actor#the-power-table), where power is equivalent to storage provided over time.

 Leader Election in Expected Consensus must be _Secret, Fair and Verifiable_.
 This is achieved through the use of randomness used to run the election.
 In the case of Filecoin's EC, the blockchain uses [Beacon Entries](storage_power_consensus#beacon-entries) provided by a [drand](drand) beacon.
 These seeds are used as unbiasable randomness for Leader Election.
 Every block header contains an `ElectionProof` derived by the miner using the appropriate seed.
-As noted earlier, there are two ways through which randomness can be used in the Filecoin EC: i) through the election proof (or ticket), and ii) through the VRF ticket chain.
+As noted earlier, there are two ways through which randomness can be used in the Filecoin EC: i) through the ElectionProof ticket, and ii) through the VRF ticket chain.

 ### Running a leader election